lwf/bosun-monitor.github.io/configuration.md

 #### since(series)

 Returns the number of seconds since the latest data point not more than duration old.
-Same duration caveat as the `recent()` function.

 #### sum(series)